Home > Analyses > Energy > NexGen Energy Ltd.

 | enCore Energy Corp. | 464M |

-NexGen Energy Ltd. ranks 2nd among its peers, holding about 20.7% of the market cap of the sector leader Cameco Corporation.
-It is positioned above both the average market cap of the top 10 competitors (6.35B) and the median market cap of the uranium sector (2.9B).
-The company enjoys a significant gap of +383.77% above its closest competitor.
+NexGen Energy Ltd. ranks second among its competitors with a market cap at 20.15% of the leader, Cameco Corporation.
+The company stands above both the average market cap of the top 10 (6.35B) and the sector median (2.92B).
+It enjoys a significant gap of +396.4% over its closest competitor above, underscoring a strong relative position.

 Does NXE have a competitive advantage?

-NexGen Energy Ltd. does not currently present a strong competitive advantage, as it is shedding value with a ROIC significantly below its WACC, despite a growing ROIC trend.
-The company’s income statement shows mostly unfavorable margins and no revenue growth over the recent period.
+NexGen Energy Ltd. currently lacks a competitive advantage, as it is shedding value with a ROIC below its WACC and unfavorable income metrics.
+Its financial performance shows significant challenges in profitability and growth.

 Comparisons with competitors